Call us on

 All contracts include a mix of express terms and implied terms.
 Express terms are things like pay, hours and holiday entitlement and are specifically stated, either spoken (usually at the interview stage) or in writing.
 The implied terms refer to issues that are obvious to maintain a trusted and respectful relationship between employer and employee.
 These may not necessarily be spoken or written but are considered to be part of the contract, for example, to be provided with a healthy and safe environment in which to work in, not to steal from the organisation and so on.

-From April 2020 all ‘workers’ (any individual who works for an employer: an employee, a worker or self-employed) are to receive a statement of terms of employment from day one, this should include:
+From April 2020 all ‘workers’ (employee, worker, including those on casual or zero hours) are to receive a statement of terms of employment on or before day one of starting work, this should now include:

 It is good practice to clearly set all the terms applicable to the individual and their role and for the contract / statement to be given to the employee even before they take up their position.
 Taking this action will help to avoid any uncertainty or dispute.